litmusautomation/mc-gcp-marketplace/README.md

 After you've created a Kubernetes cluster, you can [deploy the MC from the Google Cloud Marketplace](https://console.cloud.google.com/kubernetes/application(cameo:product/litmus-public/intelligent-manufacturing-connect)).
 Click *Configure* then follow the on-screen instructions.
-In dropdown list *Reporting service account* select the service account name
+In dropdown list *Reporting service account* select the service account name.
+If the MC is deployed on private GKE cluster select Internal Load Balancer option.

 Once finished, review the post installation steps below.